 Goodwill is tested annually for impairment or more frequently if there are indications that goodwill might be impaired.
-The recoverable amounts of the scaffolding services CGUs are determined using value-in-use calculations, derived from the most recent financial budgets approved by management for the next five years.
-Key assumptions as follows:
+The recoverable amounts of the scaffolding services CGUs and engineering CGUs are determined using value-in-use calculations, derived from the most recent financial budgets approved by management for the next five years.
+Key assumptions are as follows:

-Estimated average growth rate Discour nt rate
+Estimated average Estimated average growth rate Discount rate

-2022 2021 2022 2021
+2023 2022 2023 2022

 % % % %

-Scaffolding services CGU 3.0 3.0 9.0 6.5
+Scaffolding services CGU 3.0 3.0 10.0 9.0

+Engineering CGU - BTH Holdings 3.0 N.A.
+11.0 N.A.

-Management has forecasted the future cash flows taking into account the effects of COVID-19, including developments subsequent to year end.
-Discount rate used is derived from comparable rates used by other companies in the similar nature of business section.
-The pre-tax discount rate is estimated to be 11.0% (2021: 7.4%) per annum.
-As at 30 June 2022 and 2021, any reasonably possible change to the key assumptions applied are not likely to cause the recoverable amounts to be below the carrying amounts of the CGU.
+Discount rate used is derived from comparable rates used by other companies in the similar nature of business segment.
+As at 30 June 2023 and 2022, any reasonably possible changes to the key assumptions applied are not likely to cause the recoverable amounts to be below the carrying amounts of the CGU.